Kasyap3/agentic_os/README.md

 python3.x -m uvicorn runtime.launch:app --host 0.0.0.0 --port 8000 # replace the port with your own port
 ```

-You also need to set up the host and port in the configuration of Cerebrum (Agent OS SDK) to make sure it is consistent with the configurations of Agent OS.
+You also need to set up the host and port in the configuration of Cerebrum (oneOS SDK) to make sure it is consistent with the configurations of oneOS.

 You can also force the kernel to run in the background with:
 ```